PHIL 440A: Midterm Review Questions

 3. (a) What is

-4. What is supervenience (generally, not limited to morality)?
-What is Moore’s Supervenience Thesis about
+4. What is Moore’s Supervenience Thesis about Good?
+Explain it with an example.

 5. (a) Why is Mackie not a subjectivist about morality? (b) Why is Mackie not a naturalist about morality? (c) How does Mackie classify himself?
 Explain. (d) What does Mackie mean by "objective prescriptivity"? (e) Explain his two reasons for thinking the idea is "queer" or weird. (f) What is the "companions in guilt" response?
 In your explanation, give two examples of other kinds of judgments that would seem to be weird by Mackie's standards.